Azure-Samples/azure-cosmosdb-java-pagination/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-Give a short description for your sample here.
-What does it do and why is it important?

 ## Contents

 Outline the file contents of the repository.
 It helps users navigate the codebase, build configuration and any related assets.